Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

 And then four plays into the game he tore his Achilles.
 Wow!

-But despite the long injury rehab process, and despite the disappointing 2024-25 Jets campaign that had them missing the playoffs, again, FOX last had put the Jets and Dolphins as their game of the week late in the season.
-After all, Rodgers had 499 touchdowns and needed just one more to get into the 500 Club, an elite circle of only four other men (one of them being his Green Bay mentor/non-mentor Brett Favre).
+But despite his missed time from the injury rehab process, and despite the disappointing 2024-25 Jets campaign that had them missing the playoffs, again, national eyes were again on Rodgers in early 2025.
+FOX had decided to put the Jets and Dolphins as their game of the week late in the season, mostly because Rodgers was about to pass another statistical milestone.
+Heading into that Dolphins game he had 499 touchdowns and needed just one more to get into the 500 Club, an elite circle of only four other men (one of them being his Green Bay mentor/non-mentor Brett Favre).

-In keeping with tradition, earlier in the day I’d watched most of a disappointing Packers/Bears game (a last second loss) with my mom and dad at their condo, and now I was on the treadmill at my local gym to begin the week with a run.
+In keeping with tradition earlier in the day I’d watched most of a disappointing Packers/Bears game (a last second loss) with my mom and dad at their condo, and now I was on the treadmill at my local gym to begin the week with a run.
 Back when Rodgers was winning his Super Bowl with Green Bay in 2010 I had still been a cigarette smoker and someone who couldn’t do a mile run without stopping to catch his breath.
-Since then I’d worked hard to get back in shape, quitting smoking and various medications and becoming a fairly regular runner, at times going for runs of seven, eight, or more miles.
+But since then I’d worked hard to get back in shape; I'd quit smoking and various medications and had become a fairly regular runner, at times going for runs of seven, eight, or more miles.

 This particular Sunday run hadn’t been easy to get to—the holidays had brought both overindulgence and illness, as they will in Wisconsin—but I was doing it anyway.
 I began with 3.5 miles and then took a walking break before beginning some intervals.